aquasecurity/Exchange/README.md

 # Aqua Tech Exchange

-The Aqua Tech Exchange is a central location designed to showcase our collection of community plug-ins, extensions and integrations with our partners in the cloud native ecosystem.
+The Aqua Tech Exchange is a central location designed to share and showcase community developed plug-ins, extensions and integrations.

 _These integrations have been developed by the Aqua Community.
 For technical questions, please contact Aqua Security at community.plugins@aquasec.com._